hphelion/documentation/cloudos/prepare.releasenotes.md

 ##Recommendations for HP Cloud OS 1.20## {#120recommendations}

-This section of the release notes describes the HP recommendations for best performance, utility, and functionality with this software version.
+This section describes the HP recommendations for best performance, utility, and functionality with this software release.
 We have also provided information about some limitations and known issues for reference purposes.
-This section contains:

 * [Best Practices](#best-practices) for optimal functionality and performance
 * [Known Issues](#known-issues) and suggested operational alternatives with HP Cloud OS 1.20